reubecool070/weather_app/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories in this weather-react project.
+A quick look at the top-level files and directories in this weather-app project.

 ```
 ├── backend_api